stha-sanket/Employee-Tracktion-RPA/README.md

 *   `employee_report.pdf`: A PDF document summarizing employee tasks, leave, underwork, overtime, and salary calculations.

 ## Outpur for Contact form
-- use F12 in your keyboard or use inspect to open developer tools
+- use `F12` in your keyboard or use `inspect` to open `developer tools`
-- expand or lookout for application tab there
+- expand or lookout for `application tab` there
-- after that look for local storage, here you can see the data stored in the contact page
+- after that look for `local storage`, here you can see the `data stored` in the contact page

 ## Code Explanation